-Cash flow is the lifeblood of every business, and it is particularly critical for small and mid-size businesses, as these companies often have less free cash flow to help them cover unexpected costs, delays, work shortages, or their growth.
+Cash flow management is particularly critical for small and mid-size businesses, as these companies often have less free cash flow to help them cover unexpected costs, delays, work shortages, or their growth.

 Before we talk about good cash flow management and share a few tips to improve cash flow at your business, let’s back up a bit.
 What is cash flow, and why is it so important?